 Here are a few tips that will help you get started optimizing your PPC ads for Google Voice Search:

-Before you begin optimizing your ad campaigns for voice search, it’s important that you look at the current data you have on which search terms consumers are using to find your brand online.
-Take a look at your search term report on AdWords to identify which long-tail queries are triggering your PPC ad campaigns.
-Although Google doesn’t currently provide a separate report for voice search queries, there are ways of finding which queries might be used by consumers utilizing voice search.
+Before you begin optimizing your ad campaigns for voice search, it’s important that you look at the data you have on which search terms consumers use to find your brand online.
+Take a look at your search term report on AdWords to identify which long-tail queries trigger your PPC ad campaigns.
+Google doesn’t provide a separate report for voice search queries.
+However, there are ways to find out which queries might come from consumers utilizing voice search.

-Once you have exported the report, you can filter the data to look at search terms that begin with “Ok Google.”
-This will allow you to see some of the exact terms leveraged by search engine users when they look for brands like yours through Google Voice Search.
+Once you export the report, filter the data to return search terms beginning with “OK Google.”
+This allows you to see some of the exact terms leveraged by search engine users when they look for brands like yours through Google Voice Search.

-In addition to searching for the phrase, “Ok Google,” you should also take a look at the long-tail keywords that are at least five or six words or more.
-Because voice search users tend to have more conversational search queries, consumers may use these longer keyword phrases to find your brand online via voice search.
-After developing a list of keywords and phrases from your existing search term data, you can then add them to your AdWords campaigns.
+In addition to searching for the phrase, “OK Google,” look for long-tail keywords that are at least five or six words.
+Because voice search users tend to have more conversational search queries, consumers use longer keyword phrases to find your brand online via voice search.
+After developing a list of keywords and phrases from your existing search term data, add them to your AdWords campaigns.

-Voice search users, however, tend to use more filler words and conversational questions as they would when talking to a person.
+Voice search users, however, tend to use more filler words and conversational questions, as they would when talking to a person.
 Also, due to the conversational nature of voice search queries, these consumers are more likely to ask a question.
-For your business, that means you’ll need to develop dedicated question ad campaigns and bid on question-based keywords to drive intent.
+For your business, that means you need to develop dedicated question ad campaigns and bid on question-based keywords to drive intent.

 Meanwhile, the type of question a search engine user asks can reveal a lot about their degree of intent.
 For instance, “what,” “who,” and “why” based questions indicate interest, but not necessarily a desire to take action.
 Questions that begin with “when” and “where” tend to indicate that a user may be more ready to buy.